 “This is Mr. Esmond Allcock.
-Born outside of Moose Jaw, Saskatchewan, in 1910, this dapper gentleman turned 108 on January 26.
+He was born outside of Moose Jaw, Saskatchewan in 1910.
+This dapper gentleman just turned 108 this past January 26.
 He is officially the oldest man in Canada!
 He is a husband to one, a father to six, a grandfather to 17, a great-grandfather to 36 and a great-great-grandfather to 12.

 He is my great-grandfather and the man I named my son after.
 While most people’s great-grandfathers are faded childhood memories, I’ve been lucky enough to have had him with me for the past 30 years.